-If you can’t pay your debts, bankruptcy can help you get a financial fresh start.
+If you can’t pay your debts, personal bankruptcy can help you get a financial fresh start.
 Depending on the type of bankruptcy you file, you’ll be selling assets to repay your debts or you’ll create a repayment plan you can afford.

 Bankruptcy likely won’t eliminate all of your debts.
 But if you’ve tried to negotiate with creditors and looked for other ways to handle your debt without success, bankruptcy can provide relief from your financial distress.

-Is filing for bankruptcy a good option, and if so, which type of bankruptcy is right for you?
+Is filing for personal bankruptcy a good option, and if so, which type of bankruptcy is right for you?
 The answer depends on your current situation.
 In particular, you’ll need to review your assets, expenses and your income situation to help you decide.

 This article will help you review your options as you decide whether you should file for bankruptcy and what you can expect when you do so.